khasanthika/statistics-blog1/_posts/2025-03-29-Outliers Exposed.md

 Imagine a dataset that records sales (quantitative) by region (categorical).
 While most regions show similar sales distributions, one region displays a few unusually high sales figures in the grouped box plot—with regions on the x-axis and sales on the y-axis reveals that one region (e.g., "North") has several points above the typical range compared to other regions.

 ![Categorical and Quantitative Variables]({{ site.baseurl }}/assets/images/ographs/3.jpg)

+*Interpretation:*
+The outlying high sales in the "North" region suggest either a seasonal event, data entry error, or a unique market condition, prompting further analysis.

 ```{python}
 import pandas as pd